MPH Master of Public Health (Communicable Disease Prevention and Control)

 Course unit details:

 |Unit level||FHEQ level 7 – master's degree or fourth year of an integrated master's degree|

 |Available as a free choice unit?||No|

 This unit is suited to anyone working as a health worker or researcher who is interested in learning about qualitative research methods.
 Some students take this unit to better understand published research.
 Others who have previously only studied quantitative research methods take this unit to gain an insight into different ways of thinking about research.
-For students who are planning a career or substantive research using these methods, this unit is an excellent starter.
+For students who are planning a career or research using these methods, this unit is an excellent introduction.

 This unit is designed to introduce students to the theory behind qualitative research and a number of qualitative research methods.
 On completion, students should be able to understand and appreciate qualitative research and undertake basic research.

 This is an interactive online course.
 10% of the total marks for this course will be awarded to an assessed online group task.
 Students are therefore expected to engage with one another.

 To enable students to develop the skills to use qualitative methodology in public health and primary care research.

 On completion of this unit, successful students will be able to:

 - Understand the philosophical principles of undertaking qualitative research applied to health settings.